 High Tea At Eden Gardens

 One of Auckland’s best-kept secrets is the Eden Gardens.
 Here, you can truly take a step back in time as the cafe is like visiting your grandmother, with its aged decor and seating.
 It comes as no surprise then, that they also serve up high tea.
 Relax in the lush surrounding and indulge in chicken and cucumber club sandwiches and sundried tomato filo cups.
 Or, from the sweet side of Eden Gardens’ high tea, you’ll enjoy the likes of macarons and mini lemon meringue pie.
-Naturally, you’ll enjoy tea and scones, too.
+Naturally, you’ll enjoy tea and scones too and entry to the gardens is included so you can take a tour around the grounds afterwards like the genteel people you are.

 High Tea At Ostro